mkschleg/hugo-website-source/content/braindump/interview_review_material.md

 -   **multiplicative identity**: \\(1\vvec = \vvec \quad \forall \vvec\in V\\)
 -   **distributive properties**: \\(a(\uvec + \vvec) = a\uvec + a\vvec\\) and \\((a+b)\vvec = a\vvec + b\vvec\\) for all \\(a,b\in\numfield\\) and all \\(\uvec,\vvec \in V\\).

 While I've defined some basics above, there is a lot to the intricacies of vector spaces and their interactions with linear maps and transformations.
-In the following, we will take the above for granted and deal with details more specific to basic machine learning and deep learning taken from (<a href="#citeproc_bib_item_1">Goodfellow, Bengio, and Courville, n.d.</a>).
+In the following, we will take the above for granted and deal with details more specific to basic machine learning and deep learning taken from (<a href="#citeproc_bib_item_1">Goodfellow, Bengio, and Courville 2016</a>).
 We will primarily focus on vector spaces on the field \\(\reals\\), while most of the content translates to \\(\complexs\\).

 A **vector** \\(\vvec \in V\\) is a element of a vector space \\(V\\).
 We will use the convention that all vectors are column vectors.
 \\[